tyclipso/terraform-provider-wikijs/docs/resources/theme_config.md

 ### Required

 - `dark_mode` (Boolean) Dark Mode.
   Not recommended for accessibility.
   May not be supported by all themes.
 - `iconset` (String) Set of icons to use for the sidebar navigation.
-Values: mdi, fa, fa4
+  Accepted values: `mdi`, `fa`, `fa4`
 - `theme` (String) Themes affect how content pages are displayed.
   Other site sections (such as the editor or admin area) are not affected.

 ### Optional

 - `inject_body` (String) HTML code to be injected just before the closing body tag.
 - `inject_css` (String) CSS code to inject after system default CSS.
   Consider using custom themes if you have a large amount of css code.
   Injecting too much CSS code will result in poor page load performance!
   CSS will automatically be minified.

-CAUTION: When adding styles for page content, you must scope them to the .contents class.
+  **CAUTION**: When adding styles for page content, you must scope them to the `.contents` class.
   Omitting this could break the layout of the editor!
 - `inject_head` (String) HTML code to be injected just before the closing head tag.
 Usually for script tags.
-- `toc_position` (String) Select whether the table of contents is shown on the "left", "right" or not at all ("off").
+- `toc_position` (String) Select whether the table of contents is shown on the left, right or not at all.
+  Accepted values: `left`, `right`, `off`